Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Method

 \subsubsection{Perceptual and Textual Selecting}

 We comprehensively consider both perceptual quality and text consistency.

-\textbf{DNSMOS}: We regard the quality of the prompt speech as a critical factor and utilize DNSMOS \cite{reddy2021dnsmos} for this purpose.
+\textbf{Overall Perceptual Quality}: We regard the quality of the prompt speech as a critical factor and utilize DNSMOS~\cite{reddy2021dnsmos} for this purpose.
 DNSMOS is a deep learning-based audio quality assessment tool designed to evaluate the quality of audio signals.
 It can assess the clarity, naturalness, and overall quality of audio.
-By leveraging neural network models to simulate human auditory perception, it provides objective scores that are highly correlated with subjective ratings.
+Leveraging neural network models to simulate human auditory perception, it provides objective scores that are highly correlated with subjective ratings.
 We measure DNSMOS on all results following pitch selection.

 \textbf{Textual Emotional Coherence}: When the text of speech aligns more closely with a particular emotional expression, the sentence can more effectively convey the desired emotion.
-To assess the relevance of the text to the corresponding emotion in the prompt speech, we use the ChatGPT\cite{achiam2023gpt} API.
-First, we input a text and its corresponding emotion to establish a benchmark for the model's judgment.
-This benchmark is subsequently used as a prompt for further assessments to ensure consistency in the model's evaluation standards.
-We compute the textual emotional coherence for all pitch-filtered prompt texts.
+To assess the relevance of the text to the corresponding emotion in the prompt speech, we use the ChatGPT\footnote{https://chatgpt.com/} API.
+While ChatGPT operates as a black-box system, we use it not as a definitive classifier, but as a semantic comparator to assess the relative coherence between input text and target emotion in a controlled and consistent setting.

+Specifically, we fix a benchmarking prompt (shown in Table~\ref{tab:prompt}) and use ChatGPT under identical conditions for all comparisons.
+This ensures that all samples are evaluated under the same latent criteria, enabling fair and reproducible ranking across prompt candidates.

+Moreover, we verified the stability and reliability of the ChatGPT-based assessment via manual inspection on a sample of cases, which showed strong alignment with human intuition.
+This setup allows us to benefit from the model's strong contextual understanding while avoiding over-dependence on its opaque internal mechanisms.

-We add the textual emotional coherence scores and DNSMOS scores together to select out the Top \( n\% \) as the most emotionally expressive data.
+Considering the relatively stable distribution of DNSMOS scores within the same dataset, to highlight differences, we directly combine the textual emotional coherence scores with the DNSMOS scores and select the top \( n\% \) as the most emotionally expressive data.